Learning the Effect of Persuasion via Difference-In-Differences: Introduction

-where the inequality can be severely strict when $\Pr\{ Y(0) = 0\mid D=1\}$ is small.
-If the size of the target audience to persuade among the treated is small, then ATT will also be small even if the message is quite successful to change their behaviors.
+and the inequality can be severely strict when $\Pr\{ Y(0)=0 \mid D=1\}$ or $\Pr(Y=1 \mid D=1)$ is small.
+For example, if only a small fraction of treated individuals are potential targets for persuasion, then ATT will remain small even when the message is highly effective in changing their behavior.